zilishen/documentation/content/nginx/admin-guide/installing-nginx/installing-nginx-plus.md

 weight: 100
 ---

-This article explains how to install NGINX Plus on Amazon Linux, AlmaLinux, CentOS, Debian, FreeBSD, Oracle Linux, Rocky Linux, Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), and Ubuntu.
+This article explains how to install NGINX Plus on different operating systems, upgrade existing NGINX Plus installation, install and enable dynamic modules, install in rootless mode or when offline.

 <span id="prereq"></span>
 ## Prerequisites